Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 ## What Exactly is a Requirement, and Why are they Important?

 In general, a requirement is a *capability or condition that must be met for software to solve a problem or address a need*.
-They form the foundation of our project and drive what will be developed, so if we do not properly explore and understand what is required, the software will not be suitable for it's intended purpose.
+Building on user stories, they form the foundation of our project and drive what will be developed, so if we do not properly explore and understand what is required, the software will not be suitable for it's intended purpose.

 FIXME: add in SWC slide references to importance of reqs and stats for failure, with examples (e.g. galileo probe)

 However, it is unlikely that we will be able to determine all of the requirements correctly and completely upfront.
 Especially when working in a research context, requirements are flexible and may change as the project evolves, so we need to ensure we are able to accommodate any agreed changes.

 ## Requirements are More than just Features

 When considering software requirements, it is very tempting to just think about the features users need.
 However, many design choices in a software project depend on the users themselves and the environment in which the software is expected to run (as well as *how* the software should run), and these aspects should be considered as part of the software’s *non-functional* requirements.

 To explore the importance of this aspect, let's consider two software types, mobile applications and embedded software.
 They may appear similar, but examining the environments in which they are developed and operate uncovers many differences that need to be accounted for in order for the software to be fit for purpose.

 | Concern   | Mobile Apps | Embedded Software
 |-----------|-------------|------------------